Information on this page

 For further information on traffic studies in other ODOT Districts

-Information on who to contact in all twelve ODOT District is provided on the District Safety Coordinators page of the ODOT Office of Systems Planning and Program Management.
+Information on who to contact in all twelve ODOT District is provided on the District Safety Coordinators PDF list of the ODOT Office of Program Management.

 Frequently Asked Questions

 When and how are speed zones established to reduce the legal speed limits?

 What are the advantages and disadvantages of traffic signals (traffic lights)?

 What is involved in a study to determine the need for traffic signal control?

 When should multiway stop sign installations be used?

 When should flashing lights be installed over intersections?

 Where is there information on traffic management in work zones?